DerCodeDev/CVAC/README.md

 # Coktel Vision AIO Converter
-Coktel Vision was a french Game Developer, Coktel was known for the familar Adi / Adiboo Games series.
+Coktel Vision was a French game developer.
+Coktel was known for the familiar Adi / Adiboo Games series.

-Coktel had back then two Engines DEV6 and DEV7.
+Coktel had back then two engines: DEV6 and DEV7.

-Developed by [DerCodeDev](https://samir24.de/en) & [BJNFNE](https://wiki.scummvm.org/index.php?title=User:BJNFNE) (Benjamin Funke)
+Developed by [DerCodeDev](https://samir24.de/en) & [BJNFNE](https://wiki.scummvm.org/index.php?title=User:BJNFNE) (Benjamin Funke).

-Sierra's VMD's are working aswell with CVAC.
+Sierra's VMD's are working as well with CVAC.

-Sierra bought Coktel Vision due their VMD Format.
+Sierra bought Coktel Vision due to their VMD format.

 # Requirements:
 You only need to have ffmpeg and Python.